MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ### Error: Connection closed by host

 When loading Text/CSV files from a web source, you may encounter the following error: “An existing connection was forcibly closed by the remote host.”.
 This error is likely caused by the host employing protective measures and closing a connection which may be temporarily paused, for example, when promoting headers or waiting on another data source connection for a join operation.
 The recommendation is to add a [Binary.Buffer](https://docs.microsoft.com/powerquery-m/binary-buffer) (recommended) or a [Table.Buffer](https://docs.microsoft.com/powerquery-m/table-buffer) so that the file is retrieved and stored all at once.
-This prevents the situation of pausing during read and the host should not proactively close the connection.
+This prevents the situation of pausing during load and the host should not proactively close the connection.

 The following example illustrates this workaround.
+This buffering needs to be done before the resulting table is passed to ```Table.PromoteHeaders``` or a join operation.
 * Original:

 ```